jamesm224/ProSynTaxDB-workflow/README.md

 # gorg_db_update
 Hey Future Researchers who use this!
-Here is the scripts used to generate and annotate pro and syn phylogenetic trees from the core genes of these elements!
+Here are the scripts used to generate/annotate Marine Prochlorococcus and Synechococcus phylogenetic trees like the figure below from the core genes of these elements!
 This should hopefully be an easy to replicate usage.

 ![temp_pro (2)](https://github.com/jamesm224/gorg_db_update/assets/86495895/c7b55bad-612a-4d8f-874e-4b1569f18fe3)